For Parents For Schools Get in Touch

 There’s nothing worse than wanting something and finding out you can’t get it yet.
 It’s so, so tempting to just give up.
 Maybe you tried out for a team but got the news that you wouldn’t make the squad this year, but the coach encouraged you to keep training.
 Maybe you auditioned for a leading part but got Tree #2.
 Or maybe you really wanted to get an A in the midterm but struggled to get a C+.

-Grit is a mixture of your passion and your persistence.
-It’s a long commitment to learning a skill, accomplishing a goal, or gaining an attribute- no matter what it takes or how long it takes.
+Grit is a mixture of passion and persistence.
+It’s a long commitment to learning a skill, accomplishing a goal, or gaining an attribute—no matter what it takes or how long it takes.

 Hopefully, you’ve had the opportunity by now to earn some grit.
 Hopefully, you know what it’s like to dig deep and pursue something, even if it’s hard or takes a while.
 But even if you haven’t yet, don’t worry- there’s still time.